Whooping cough overview

 Whooping cough epidemics occur in Australia every 3 to 4 years.
 Antibiotics may help reduce whooping cough symptoms if given early enough, and they can help stop the spread of the disease.
 But in some people the cough persists even after antibiotic treatment.
 Vaccination is the best way to protect yourself and your family from whooping cough.

 What are the symptoms of whooping cough?

-The symptoms of whooping cough commonly develop about 7 to 10 days after exposure to the bacteria, but can occur any time from a few days to a few weeks.
-Whooping cough symptoms can be divided into 3 stages.
-The cough commonly persists for up to 3 months.
+The symptoms of whooping cough develop about 7 to 20 days after catching the infection.
+Whooping cough symptoms can be divided into 3 stages – see below.

-The first stage resembles the common cold, with a mild occasional cough, loss of appetite, runny nose, sneezing and possibly a slight fever.
-It is not common, however, for whooping cough to cause a fever.
-It is highly contagious at this stage, but difficult to diagnose, as whooping cough can be mistaken for bronchitis.
+The first stage of whooping cough resembles the common cold, with a mild occasional cough, loss of appetite, runny nose and sneezing that lasts a week or 2.
+A mild fever is possible but not common.
+Whooping cough is highly contagious at this stage, but difficult to diagnose.

 The second (paroxysmal) stage

 The second stage is known as the paroxysmal stage due to the coughing spells.
 The cough commonly persists for up to 3 months.
 However, in adolescents and adults, or children who have been vaccinated, the disease is often milder and people may even not show any symptoms, or they may have mild or persistent cough.

 Coughing fits are often violent and the cough may finish with a loud ‘whoop’ sound when you breathe in.
 However, many people (especially older children and adults) do not make the typical ‘whoop’ sound.